 3.2 Defense.
-An Indemnifying Party will have the sole right to control the defense and financial settlement of any Losses for which it is providing indemnification hereunder, including the selection of legal counsel, except that the Indemnifying Party must not agree to any non-financial settlement or term of settlement (including but not limited to any acknowledgement of liability or responsibility) of any Losses without the prior consent of the relevant Indemnified Party(ies).
+An Indemnifying Party will have the right to control the defense and financial settlement of any Losses for which it is providing indemnification hereunder, including the selection of legal counsel, except that the Indemnifying Party must not agree to any non-financial settlement or term of settlement (including but not limited to any acknowledgement of liability or responsibility) of any Losses without the prior consent of the relevant Indemnified Party(ies).
 The Indemnified Party(ies) will, at the Indemnifying Party’s sole cost and expense, cooperate with the Indemnifying Party as reasonably requested in the defense of the Losses, including but not limited to making relevant representatives and documents available to the Indemnifying Party.
 Nothing herein prevents an Indemnified Party, prior to the resolution of any Losses, from retaining its own legal counsel for the purpose of assuming control of the Indemnified Party’s defense; however, the Indemnified Party must immediately notify the Indemnifying Party in writing of its assumption of the defense, and its assumption thereof will relieve the Indemnifying Party of any further indemnification and defense obligations on behalf of the Indemnified Party hereunder as of the date of such notice.
 Notwithstanding anything to the contrary in this Section 3.2, with respect to an Indemnified Party that is a Federal Institution, the Indemnifying Party shall have the right to control the defense and financial settlement of Losses, including the selection of legal counsel, as provided herein, except to the extent that a third party is required by law to defend the Indemnified Party, which requirement may limit or preclude the Indemnifying Party’s obligation to defend, but which shall not affect the Indemnifying Party’s obligations to indemnify and hold harmless hereunder.

-3.3 Insurance.
-A Private Institution will maintain insurance coverage or have self-funded liability coverage sufficient to cover its indemnification and defense obligations under this Indemnification Addendum.
-Before agreeing to participate in a Covered Activity as either a Reviewing IRB/Reviewing IRB Institution or a Relying Institution, any Indemnification Participating Institution may request from another Indemnification Participating Institution that is a Private Institution a certificate or equivalent documentation of the Private Institution’s relevant coverage or self-funded liability coverage, and may decline to participate in the Covered Activity if the requesting Indemnification Participating Institution does not agree that the insurance coverage or self-funded liability coverage maintained by the Private Institution is adequate.
-Alternatively, any Indemnification Participating Institutions agreeing to participate in a Covered Activity may agree with respect to themselves to waive the requirement of this Section 3.3 to maintain insurance coverage or self-funded liability coverage with respect to the indemnification and defense obligations under this Indemnification Addendum.

 4. Obligations of Public Institutions (Applicable to Public Institutions Only)